Willson Contreras Preview, Player Props: Cardinals vs. Padres

 Willson Contreras At The Plate

-- Among qualified hitters in MLB, he ranks 92nd in batting average, 36th in on-base percentage, and 90th in slugging.
+- Among the qualified hitters in MLB action, he ranks 87th in batting average, 35th in on-base percentage, and 74th in slugging.

-- In 30.3% of his games this year, Contreras has had at least one RBI.
-He's picked up more than one in 9.2% and driven in three or more of his team's runs in three contests.
+- In 30.9% of his games this season, Contreras has had at least one RBI.
+He's picked up more than one in 10.0% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.